 Attic -- Air Sealing / Insulation

-Cut access in three wall locations to gain access to upper floor attic.
-Reinstall the drywall with removable panel for future access if needed.
+Cut access in three wall locations to gain access to the upper floor attic.
+Reinstall the drywall with a removable panel for future access if needed.

 Treat three existing attic access areas by adding insulation to each and weatherstripping.
-(2 wall, 1 ceiling)
+(2 walls, 1 ceiling)

 Blow 10” of loose fill cellulose to the flat collar attic using the existing ceiling hatch in the closet (~154 sq ft).